ParkerKai/ParkerKai.github.io/_projects/2_ShorelineChange.md

 <div class="caption">
     On the left, 2 of the USGS's survey Jetskis, used for surveying in the surfzone.
 Middle, backpack topo in the survzone.
 Right, Jetski in action in the surfzone.
 </div>

+We use these data to monitor the beach and see how beach volumes change over time as a function of waves, season, and large scale ocean patterns (e.g. El Nino, PDO, etc.)
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/Proj2_ShorelineChange/MapMeasuredChange_stevens_2024.jpg" title="example image" class="img-fluid rounded z-depth-1" %}